 The Covid-19 group offers the following advice and guidance for congregations:

 Churches may open for congregational worship, communal prayer and contemplation, subject to physical distancing and hygiene standards.
-Congregations must determine their own safe building capacity in line with 2 metre physical distancing guidelines, up to a maximum total of 50 people at any one time, regardless of building size or usual capacity.
+Congregations must determine their own safe building capacity in line with 2 metre physical distancing guidelines, up to a maximum total of 50 people at any one time in Levels 0, 1, 2 and 3, and up to a maximum of 20 in Level 4, regardless of building size or usual capacity.

 Face coverings must be worn within places of worship.
 Those who are leading an act of worship do not always need to wear a face covering provided they can maintain a distance of at least 2 metres from others and/or remain behind a protective screen.